nesco/WeatherAssistant/README.md

 # Weather Assistant CLI

-A command-line tool to fetch current weather information from weather.com.
+A command-line tool to fetch current weather information from weather.com and create Google Calendar events.

 ## Installation